 As recently as 1995, 42 percent of American adults said they had never heard of the Internet.
 Today, use of the Internet is pervasive at home, work, and on mobile devices.

 It is a primary source of news, information, entertainment, and social interaction.
 To understand its evolution, Pew conducts surveys and qualitative research that tracks and analyzes how Americans use digital technology, and the ways in which online activity affects their families, communities, health, educational pursuits, politics, and workplace activities.

-The post 5 key themes in Americans’ views about AI and human enhancement appeared first on Pew Research Center.
+The post U.S. women more concerned than men about some AI developments, especially driverless cars appeared first on Pew Research Center.

 Black Americans are critical of key aspects of policing and criminal justice.
 But their views on face recognition technology are more nuanced.

 The post How Black Americans view the use of face recognition technology by police appeared first on Pew Research Center.